 While many companies offer services to help people submit entries for the Diversity Visa Program, please be aware that the use of these services does not in any way enhance one’s chances of winning the Diversity Visa Program.
 In some cases, some firms even charge exorbitant fees or blackmail lottery winners.
 Please also be aware that no processing fees are collected by the U.S. Government for this program until the day that a winner of the Diversity Visa Program appears at a U.S. Embassy or Consulate for a visa interview.
 Any letter or other announcement to a lottery entrant regarding the Diversity Visa Program that asks the entrant to pay any processing fees in advance of the visa appointment should be disregarded as the work of scam artists.

 The Embassy wishes to remind individuals interested in applying for the Diversity Visa Program that the Embassy and the U.S. Department of State are the only authoritative sources of information on the DV Program and its requirements.
-On October 13, the Embassy will host a press event to discuss the DV Lottery.
+On October 5, October 12, October 19 and October 26, 2017 the Embassy will host web chat sessions to discuss the DV Lottery.
 The Embassy has also released an Uzbek-language DV video that is available on YouTube.
 Throughout the month, the Embassy will be posting information and tips about the DV Program on its Twitter and Facebook accounts.
-Please visit the Embassy’s website regularly at https://uz.usembassy.gov/visas/immigrant-visas/immigrant-visas-diversity-visa-program/ for more information on the 2018 Diversity Visa Program and on our upcoming outreach events for the public.
+Please visit the Embassy’s website regularly at https://uz.usembassy.gov/visas/immigrant-visas/immigrant-visas-diversity-visa-program/ for more information on the 2019 Diversity Visa Program and on our upcoming outreach events for the public.